Rethinking the Vulnerability of Concept Erasure and a New Method: Methods

+Existing concept restoration methods use gradient-based optimization, which necessitates the projection of the non-differentiable discrete text prompts to a continuous and differentiable space \cite{chinPrompting4DebuggingRedteamingTexttoimage2023,zhangGenerateNotSafetydriven2023}.
+However, recent studies have observed superior performance of coordinate-descend-based methods over their projection counterparts when optimizing on discrete texts \cite{carliniAreAlignedNeural2023,zouUniversalTransferableAdversarial2023,jonesAutomaticallyAuditingLarge2023}.
+This motivates us to introduce RECORD, a coordinate descent approach that iteratively optimizes the prompt by refining one token at a time while fixing all other tokens.
+A naive implementation of this strategy requires evaluating the loss function for every token in the vocabulary at each position, which quickly becomes intractable for large vocabularies.
+To make this optimization feasible, RECORD uses a two-stage approach of leveraging a linear approximation of the loss gradient to identify a small subset of candidate tokens, then perform exact evaluations to determine the optimal token for substitution.

-RECORD begins by initializing a random token sequence $y = [y_1, \ldots, y_S]$ of length $S$.
-To iteratively refine this sequence, we perform $N$ passes over $y$.
-In each pass, we generate a random permutation of the token positions to mitigate positional bias during updates.
-For each position $s$ in the permuted sequence, the algorithm samples a batch of $K$ images $\mathbf{z}_0^{(n)}$ and corresponding timesteps $\mathbf{t}^{(n, s)}$.
-Candidate tokens for position $s$ are then selected using a gradient-based approximation method.
-These candidates are evaluated using a predefined objective function, and if any candidate yields an improvement according to the evaluation metric, $y_s$ is updated.
-This iterative process continues for all positions in the permutation and repeats for $N$ passes, progressively enhancing the token sequence over time.
-A pseudocode can be found in Algorithm \ref{alg:record}.
+More precisely, the algorithm first initializes a random token sequence $y = [y_1, \ldots, y_S]$ of length $S$, and iteratively performs $N$ passes over $y$.
+In each pass, a random permutation of the token positions is generated to mitigate positional bias during updates.
+For each position $s$ in the permuted sequence, the algorithm samples a batch of clean latents $z_0^{[n]}$ and corresponding timesteps $t^{[n, s]}$.
+Candidate tokens $v$ for position $s$ are then selected by sampling $J$ random tokens, and computing the gradient $g$ of the loss $\hat{L}$ from Equation [\ref{eq:approx_loss}] with respect to the candidate token embeddings:

-To efficiently select candidate tokens at each position, we use an approximation strategy.
-We sample $J$ random tokens and compute gradients with respect to their embeddings:

-The average gradient $\bar{\mathbf{g}} = \frac{1}{J}\sum_{j=1}^J \mathbf{g}_j$ provides a linear approximation of how the loss changes with different token embeddings.
-By multiplying the embedding table $E$ with $\bar{\mathbf{g}}$, we efficiently score all possible tokens and select the top $C$ candidates for exact evaluation.

-To ensure stable optimization in the discrete token space, we employ a greedy update strategy.
-A candidate token $\hat{c}^*$ is only accepted if it improves the loss on the reference set $\mathcal{R}$:

-Since each accepted token replacement strictly decreases the loss and the number of possible token sequences is finite, the algorithm is guaranteed to converge to a coordinate-wise local minimum.